polyphony-chat/docs/SPECIFICATION.md

 Note, that in the below sequence diagrams, the MLS Welcome message and the MLS Group notify message are all encrypted using the public key of the recipient.
 The public key in this context is not to be confused with the public signing key.

-TODO: Write about multi-device support and using X3DH to securely sync message history between devices.

 ### 5.1 Encrypted guild channels

 Encrypting a guild channel is done by a client with the `MANAGE_CHANNEL` permission.
 Upon successfully requesting enabling encryption of a channel, all future messages in it will be encrypted.
 Joining an encrypted channel is done by sending a join request to the server.
 The server will then notify the channels' members of the join request.
 The members will then decide whether to accept or reject the join request.
 If the join request is accepted by any member, that member will initiate the MLS welcoming process.
 If the member finds that the join request is invalid (perhaps due to an invalid `KeyPackage`), the join request must be denied.
 It is imperative that join requests are verified correctly by the server.